Context Scoping and Workspace Configuration for High-Quality Recommendations

 You can establish workspace scope at two points: during workspace creation, or by editing the workspace afterward.

-The workspace creation flow captures optional fields, including objectives and in-scope systems, that pre-apply context to inform Archie chats and recommendations from the start.
-Filling these in at creation gives Catio a working scope before you generate anything, which means the first batch of recommendations is anchored to the decision the workspace is meant to support rather than to the architecture in general.
+The workspace creation flow captures optional fields, including objectives and in-scope systems, that pre-apply context to inform Archie chats and blueprints from the start.
+Filling these in at creation gives Catio a working scope before you generate anything, which means the first batch of blueprints is anchored to the decision the workspace is meant to support rather than to the architecture in general.

 If you skip these fields at creation, you can add or refine the same information later by editing the workspace.
-Either path produces the same effect on downstream recommendations.
+Either path produces the same effect on downstream blueprints.

 Use Saved Views in Stacks for Architecture-Level Scoping